shrvr/ecommerce/README.md

 # Fashion_Point - An Ecommerce Web App
 Fashion_Point is an Ecommerce Web App developed as a part of my personal learning.
-It demonstrates an online website to buy apparels for man and women.
+It demonstrates an online platform to buy apparels for man and women.

 #### Home Screen:
 <img src="https://drive.google.com/uc?id=1iFQ7x42GxvjelwnLGQrGlcCBdP6mD31F" alt="click here to see" width="79%"  height="100%"/>